ZXdatascience/Hierarchical_text_classifier/README.md

 # Hierarchical_text_classifier
 ## Fast text classification for data with hierarchical labels
+**Intro**:

-1. This is a multi-output classifier that can boost the training for data with hierarchical labels: eg.Top/News/Sports.
+This is a multi-output classifier that can boost the training for data with hierarchical labels: eg.Top/News/Sports.
+Suppose there are N training samples with k unique labels, the complexity of this classifier with SVM as base classifier is O(nlogk) while a SVM has time complexity of O(nk).
+The more number of unique labels, the more time you save on training.

-2. It can be used for both text and non-text data.
+1. It can be used for both text and non-text data.

-3. You can change and add the base classifier you want to use in base_classifier.py
+2. You can change or add the base classifier you want to use in base_classifier.py

 Please see example.py for instructions